makovalab/lab-website/content/member/sarah_carnahan_craig.md

 +++

-I am generally interested in human evolution with a specific emphasis on genetic variation within and between species, gene duplication, and the evolution of regulatory elements.
-I find that the application of knowledge from these genetic investigations to explain (or help explain) phenotypic observations in humans (especially related to reproduction and human health) to be particularly exciting.
-My current project in the Makova Lab focuses on childhood obesity.
+Sarah is interested in human evolution with a specific emphasis on genetic variation within and between species, gene duplication, and the evolution of regulatory elements.
+She found that the application of knowledge from these genetic investigations to explain (or help explain) phenotypic observations in humans (especially related to reproduction and human health) to be particularly exciting.
+Her project in the Makova Lab was focused on childhood obesity.